 About Me and the Tree

-You can buy some of my templates but there are plenty I give away, too.
-The rest are for inspiration and enjoyment.
+You can buy some of my templates and designs, some are free.
+The rest are for pure inspiration and enjoyment.

 I love animals, especially cats, and have two that enjoy a lovely life here with me and Mr Tree.